Assessing UML Diagrams by GPT: Implications for Education: Discussion

-\textbf{For researchers:} This study paves the way to apply other generative AI techniques to aid in evaluating the three types of UML models created by the students.
+\textbf{For researchers:} This study paves the way to apply other generative AI techniques to aid in evaluating the three types of UML diagrams created by the students.
 Therefore, researchers are expected to explore the performance of diverse generative AI techniques in this task or other similar tasks in SE education.
-In addition, more research is necessary to improve ChatGPT's proficiency in assessing UML use case diagrams, class diagrams, and sequence diagrams.
-For example, prompt engineering can be utilized to refine and polish the prompts to evaluate these UML models.
-Further improvements on the grading specifications of the proposed evaluation criteria are also expected to mitigate the `Overstrictness' issue that ChatGPT brings to the automatic evaluation of UML models.
+In addition, more research is necessary to improve GPT's proficiency in assessing UML use case diagrams, class diagrams, and sequence diagrams.
+For example, prompt engineering can be utilized to refine and polish the prompts to evaluate these UML diagrams.
+Further improvements on the grading specifications of the proposed evaluation criteria are also expected to mitigate the \textit{`Misunderstanding} and \textit{`Overstrictness'} issues that GPT brings to the automatic evaluation of UML diagrams.